Zalanshah64/eecs201-guide/Server.md

 <br/>

 ## Course Server
 The course server is a CLI computer available for use by all EECS 201 students.
-The server will be the environment the course autograder will run in, and will act as as a tool for students whose personal machines don't support certain programs (such as <a href="https://valgrind.org/">Valgrind</a>).
+The server will be the environment the course autograder will run in, and will act as as a tool for students whose personal machines don't support certain programs (such as [Valgrind](https://valgrind.org/)).

 <br/>
 <br/>